 The Melburnians bought the house and began a massive renovation in July 2017.
 ‘We wanted

 to keep the architectural integrity of the house, respecting its nautical themes. clean lines and

 60s style, while adding luxury,’ said Jan Owen, another owner.

 Stage One, renovating 500mq of living area including eight bedrooms, three living areas and

 two kitchens as well as 200mq of terraces, was finished first.
 Stage Two, a garden wellness centre

-replete with spa and sauna, and a pool with an infinity edge to the lake, was completed in
+replete with sauna and a pool with an infinity edge to the lake, was completed in

 Villa Ponti Bellavista is now ready to receive guests.
 We look forward to welcoming you soon!